1cP-AL-LAD

 1cP-AL-LAD is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
 It is thought to act as prodrug of AL-LAD.
+The drug has been encountered as a novel designer drug.

+Use and effects

+The dose of 1cP-AL-LAD ranges from 20 to 350 μg orally, with an average dose being 100 to 225 μg.
+Its duration is said to be 7 to 10 hours.
+The drug is said to produce psychedelic effects that are weaker and shorter-lasting than those of LSD.

 Chemistry

 Analogues

 Related compounds include 1cP-LSD, 1D-LSD, 1P-AL-LAD, and 1T-AL-LAD, among others.

 History

 1cP-AL-LAD has been sold as a designer drug.
-It was first identified in France in June 2021.
+It was first identified online in December 2020 and in France in June 2021.